rust-bakery/nom/doc/upgrading_to_nom_4.md

 Ok((i, o))
 ```

-For the error case (note that argument position for `error_position` and other such macros was changed
+For the error case (note that argument position for `error_position` and other sibling macros was changed
-to match the rest of the code):
+for the sake of consistency with the rest of the code):

 ```rust,ignore
 IResult::Error(error_position!(ErrorKind::OneOf, input)),